MSU-Libraries/kube-doc/README.md

   selector:
     app: nginx-pod
 ```

+By default, Services are of the `type` is `ClusterIP`, which makes the port available
+to an IP only within the cluster.

+You can make a service available on a host using the `type` of `NodePort`.
+With `NodePort`
+the port on each node is proxied into the service from the node's host IPs.
+However,
+services can only be exposed on a limited port range using this, by default 30000-32767.
+You *can* change the `NodePort` range to include reserved ports such as 80 and 443, but it
+is strongly discouraged in favor of using LoadBalancers and IngressControllers.

 #### Headless Service
 By default, Services provide a new ClusterIP which serves as an internal load balancer IP